 And here's the thing.
-A lot of people forget that one definition of boredom is "tedious repetition".
+Many people forget that one definition of boredom is "tedious repetition".
 When you're caught up in the routine of doing the same things over and over again, that can lead to a pattern that becomes dull and lifeless.
 If nothing is done to change that, the next level (down) is stagnation.
-When something (or someone) is stagnant, that means there is a "lack of development, advancement, or progressive movement".
+When something (or someone) is stagnant, there is a "lack of development, advancement, or progressive movement".

 Shoot, even stagnant water stinks after a while.
 That's because things are designed to progress.
 When that doesn't happen in a marriage, it's very easy to feel stuck—and then resentful because of it.